Lowering Speed Limits Programme

 Collision data from around the world is very clear.
 It shows the faster a vehicle is travelling, the more likely a collision will occur because the driver has less time to react, stop or avoid the collision and the more severe an injury resulting from the collision will be.

-The Mayor and Transport for London (TfL) is committed to Vision Zero, eliminating death and serious injury from London’s roads.
+The Mayor and Transport for London (TfL) are committed to Vision Zero, eliminating death and serious injury from London’s roads.
 The Vision Zero Action Plan sets out our ambition and next steps to achieve this.
 It details our plans to reduce road danger, including proposals to implement safer speeds on the roads we operate and manage across London.

-What are we doing?
+What we are doing

-We will soon be entering Phase 3 of our Lowering Speed Limits programme.
-This phase involves reducing speed limits on roads on the Transport for London Road Network in nine more locations.
-These roads will be:
+Works are starting for Phase 3 of our Lowering Speed Limits programme in early 2026.
+This phase involves reducing speed limits on roads on the TLRN in nine more locations.

 We are committed to improving transport in London by making it safe and reliable.
 All of our plans have been designed with this in mind.
 Please view our Equalities Statement for more information.